percona/grafana/apps/DEVELOPMENT.md

 Following needs to be executed after frontend components (`make dev` configures configs used by server components):

 Run `grafana-server` run configuration from IntelliJ Idea.

+### 2.3: navigate to Grafana UI in browser

+After running 2.1.1, 2.1.2, 2.2.1 navigate to grafana `http:localhost/`